agiocochook/drl_p1_navigation/README.md

 ## Getting Started

-The codebase is self contained in the notebook Navigation.ipynb, and all results are repeatable by running that notebook.
+The codebase is self contained in the notebook Report.ipynb, and all results are repeatable by running that notebook.

 ### Dependencies
 * unityagents